 The center was founded in July 2008 through an extraordinary $100 million gift from international business leader Gerhard R. Andlinger ’52.
-A stunning complex of research, teaching, and garden spaces to house the center is under construction.
+A stunning complex of research, teaching, and garden spaces to house the center was completed in 2016.

 Since its founding, the center has experienced a rapid period of growth, with seven faculty hired, high-risk/high-payoff research catalyzed, partnerships with industry forged, and unique educational programs launched.

 Selected Milestones in Energy Research and Outreach at Princeton

 - Gift from Gerhard Andlinger ’52 establishes the center.

 - Emily Carter is named founding director of the Andlinger Center.

 - First annual call for research proposals is issued seeking innovative and multidisciplinary projects in energy and the environment.